 I'm all about buying organic, but sometimes it's just not reasonable.
 Standing in the produce aisle and having to choose between the same type of apples that are $2.50/lb or $.60/lb is just ridiculous.
 Some produce hardly requires any pesticides anyway.

 If you are doing a juice cleanse to get rid of toxins, then you don't want to introduce pesticides into your system.
 Just do what you can and try sticking to the buying organic from the dirty dozen list and don't stress about the rest.

 9. Buy Low Priced Staple Produce

 Some produce is dirt cheap to buy and fortunately are the base of your juices.
-Celery, cucumbers, carrots, broccoli, spinach, apples, pears, citrus, and melons are usually pretty cheap especially when they are in season.
+Celery, cucumbers, carrots, broccoli, spinach, apples, pears, citrus, and melons are usually pretty cheap especially when they are in season and will help you save on your juicing bill.
 We can buy a 25 lb bag of carrots for $15 at our local Sprouts.

 10. Use Frozen Fruits and Veggies

 If the produce you are wanting isn't in season, and the fresh stuff is uber expensive, another option is to buy frozen fruit.
 Many companies will flash freeze their produce.
 Usually this is done relatively soon after being picked and has many of their nutrients preserved.

 Just make sure that you let your produce thaw before throwing it into the juicer.

 When produce is abundant, farmers want to get rid of their produce.
 The more you buy, the happier they are so they don't have to throw away spoiled produce.
 Go ahead and chat it up with your farmer and see what deals you can come up with.

 I'm not ambitious enough, but I've heard of some people getting discounts at the grocery store after talking to the produce manager about buying in bulk.
 Once again, they are more than happy to get rid of their produce before it spoils and you save on your juicing bill.